-If you have been charged with a low-level misdemeanor, you may be eligible for a number of incarceration alternatives, which could include community service in Vista.
-Not everyone is eligible for these opportunities, which is why you should speak with an alternative sentencing lawyer if you are hoping to perform community service as part of your sentence.
+If you have been charged with a low-level misdemeanor in San Diego County, you may be eligible for an incarceration alternative, which could include community service.
+Not everyone is eligible for these opportunities, so speak with an alternative sentencing lawyer if you hope to perform community service as part of your sentence.
 Before you request community service as part of your sentence, you should first learn how it works and what you will be expected to do during your work assignment.

 How Community Service Works

-The amount of public work or volunteer hours depends on how many hours the court has ordered or how much time was agreed upon in the plea agreement between the prosecutor and defense lawyer requires a set number.
-Often even when the court’s sentencing guidelines require public work service days, the amount is negotiable and sometimes your lawyer can have them substituted for counseling or rehabilitation.
+The amount of public work or volunteer hours depends on how many hours the court has ordered or how much time was agreed upon in the plea agreement.
+Often even when the court’s sentencing guidelines require a set number of public work service days, the amount is negotiable, and sometimes your lawyer can have them substituted for counseling or rehabilitation.

-As the jails become overcrowded, the courts use alternatives to custody like house arrest, rehabilitation programs, diversion, counseling and community service more and more frequently.
-Prosecutors and judges can be persuaded to use these alternatives to jail better serve the community and the client.
+As San Diego County jails have become dangerously overcrowded, the courts increasingly look to alternatives to custody like probation, house arrest, rehabilitation programs, diversion, counseling, and community service.
+Prosecutors and judges can sometimes be persuaded to use these alternatives to jail better serve the community and the client.

-If you are sentenced to community service in Vista, you will likely have to pay additional fees on top of the other fees you were sentenced to pay.
-That’s because these programs often charge administrative fees.
-Fulfilling your community service obligations is mandatory and you must pay the fee in order to complete your community service.
+If you are sentenced to community service in San Diego, you will likely have to pay additional fees on top of the fines you were ordered to pay.
+Unfortunately, many community service programs charge administrative and application fees.
+Fulfilling your community service obligations is mandatory, and you must pay the fee to complete your community service.
 In some cases, you may be eligible for a free or discounted fee.

-One of the things many people fail to understand abut how community service works is that failing to complete your service or paying the mandatory administrative fees is considered a violation of a court order, which can result in your being required to appear in court.
-If you cannot provide a reasonable defense for your actions, you may be sentenced to jail time, probation or both.
-Your attorney can help defend you at this hearing and you may be able to avoid additional sentencing if you can show a valid reason for missing your community service such as a medical emergency.
+One of the things many people fail to understand about community service is that failing to complete your service or paying the mandatory administrative fees is considered a violation of a court order, which can result in your being required to appear in court.
+If you cannot provide a reasonable defense for your actions, you may be sentenced to jail time, probation, or both.
+Your attorney can help defend you at this hearing and may help you avoid additional sentencing by showing a valid reason for your missed community service hours, such as a medical emergency.

-If you have been accused of a misdemeanor offense, such as DUI, and are interested in learning more about court-ordered community service in Vista, please call (760) 643-4050 to schedule a free consultation with Peter M. Liss.
+If you have been accused of a misdemeanor offense, such as DUI, and are interested in learning more about court-ordered community service in San Diego, California, please call (760) 643-4050 to schedule a free consultation with criminal defense attorney Peter M. Liss.